jjhbk/cartesign-lambada/README.md

-# Lambada Primes
+# CarteSign-Lambada

-This is an example which showcases a stateless function that can be used to calculate prime numbers between a range of integers in a verifiable and deterministic fashion.
+---

+CarteSign is a Handwritten Biometrics tool which can bring back traditional security to the world of Digital signature based smart contracts.

 This project leverages [Cartesi-Lambada](https://github.com/zippiehq/cartesi-lambada) ([wiki](https://github.com/zippiehq/cartesi-lambada/wiki)) a modular implementation of the Cartesi tech stack where the execution layer is provided by a Cartesi machine and the DA layer is provided by [espresso](https://www.espressosys.com/)/[celestia](https://celestia.org/).

 ## Steps to build